CCI-MOC/documentation/docs/source/clusters/kaizen/Kaizen-OpenStack.md

 4 OSD servers are used for "size" root, while the other 4 provide the "performance" root.

-Everything is triple replicated except RGWs.
+Everything is triple replicated except RGW storage pools.

 ### Size root